-The technology requirements for students to be able to complete this online program successfully revolve around five things: Ability to make payments in Bitcoin, High Speed Internet Connection, Computer Hardware, Software, and Computer Skills.
+The technology requirements for students to be able to complete this online program successfully revolve around four things: High Speed Internet Connection, Computer Hardware, Software, and Computer Skills.

 As has been stated many times in our materials, ONLY PDF files (.pdf portable document file) are acceptable for any material you transmit to the College.
 PDF files are the global standard for collaborating and for transmitting material over various computer platforms and browsers.

 Large files: Over the course of the program, you will have occasion to send or download very large files.
 Large files can be a problem in that many email services limit file sizes to 10 MB, although the trend is toward larger attachment sizes.
 Yahoo Mail now allows you to click on a special button (“YouSendIt”) to attach very large files.
 Google Gmail permits up to 50MB.
 Free services like “Photobucket” allow uploading and sharing of large files.
 Your Instructor will guide you in this regard, but you as the student should understand the file size limitations of your email service, and think about how you would transmit large file sizes.

 File Names: When transferring any type of file, please pay careful attention to file names.
 It is always best that a file name be in all small letters with no spaces or punctuation.
 For example, “samplefilename.pdf” is better than “sample file name.pdf”, the latter one may be incapable of opening on some systems.

 Further information about learning at Blue Marble University School of Medicine can be found in the Medical Student Guidebook January 2016